|

 stance.
 You want to make sure you strike the ball first.

-your usual swing and enjoy the results of that ball
+ready to make your usual swing and enjoy the results of

-consistently landing on the green.
-Get the set-up right,
+that ball consistently landing on the green.
+Get the

-and your odds of getting a good result will increase
+set-up right, and your odds of getting a good result